-act early! screen early! - Our pre-eclampsia awareness campaign 2020
+act early! screen early! - rasing awareness for pre-eclampsia 2021

-May is Pre-eclampsia awareness month and 22nd May is World Pre-eclampsia Day: we want to raise awareness for this severe and dangerous pregnancy complication, and invite you to join us and support our campaign “act early! screen early!”
-Feel free to download and share the campaign materials on your social media channels and website!
+May is Pre-eclampsia awareness month and 22nd May is World Pre-eclampsia Day: for the fourth time we want to raise awareness for this severe and dangerous pregnancy complication, and invite you to join us!
+Support our campaign “act early! screen early!”

 Pre-eclampsia: symptoms, risk factors and risk assessment